 In the \gls{VQA} community it is common to overparameterize an ansatz.
-That is, by adding more variational paramters $M>d^{2}-1$ to the quantum circuits defined in \eqref{def:canonical_coordinates_first_kind} and \eqref{def:canonical_coordinates_second_kind} the hope is to reduce the number of local minima in the optimization landscape and improve the overall trainability of the model \cite{larocca_theory_2023}.
+That is, by adding more variational paramters $M>d^{2}-1$ e.g. to the quantum circuits defined in \eqref{def:canonical_coordinates_first_kind} and \eqref{def:canonical_coordinates_second_kind}, the hope is to reduce the number of local minima in the optimization landscape and improve the overall trainability of the model \cite{larocca_theory_2023}.
 However, in \cref{sec:Methods} (Methods) we show that this strategy cannot succeed in completely removing singular points from the quantum circuit in equation \eqref{def:canonical_coordinates_first_kind}.
 For the product-of-exponentials ansatz \eqref{def:canonical_coordinates_second_kind} it remains an open problem if singular points can be completely removed through overparameterization, but numerical evidence suggests otherwise.

-We remark that the study of these parameterized unitary transformations and their singular points is not limited to the field of optimization.
-For example, the canonical coordinates of the second kind are used in the \textit{product-of-exponentials formula} \cite{brockett_robotic_1984} in the field of robotics, where the singular points correspond to kinematic singularities of the robot, which prove to be a challenge for control algorithms \cite{donelan_kinematic_2010}.
+We remark that the study of these parameterized unitary transformations and their singular points is by far not limited to the field of \glspl{VQA}.
+For example, canonical coordinates of the second kind are widely used in the field of robotics \cite{brockett_robotic_1984}, where the singular points correspond to kinematic singularities of the robot, which prove to be a challenge for control algorithms \cite{donelan_kinematic_2010}.